David Zakai

-Early life in the Belarus
+Early life in Belarus

 David Zakai was born in 1886 in the name of David Zhukovitzky in the town of Astrashytski Haradok in the Minsky Uyezd, in the Russian Empire (modern Belarus), the son of Yitzhak Zhukovitzky (the descendant of Rabbi Yeshaya Zhukovitzer, an educated merchant, who wrote in HaMelitz and HaTzfira, and of Hoda Gitlin.
 He received traditional Jewish education in a cheider, then a yeshiva in Minsk.

 From an early age he was drawn to the idea of Jewish national revival and the revival of the Hebrew language.
 After completing his studies, he served as a Hebrew teacher in Hebrew in a cheder metukan ("improved cheder") in the Mogilev Governorate and at a Hebrew school for girls in the Kherson Governorate.